 Tooth pain can be excruciating and can interfere with every aspect of your life.
 Sleeping, working, or concentrating on everyday tasks can seem to be impossible when dental problems are causing constant pain.
 Alleviating that pain with a visit to our emergency dentist is a priority for you and for us.

-At Lisa Siddall, DDS, we specialize in providing the best solutions to our dental patients and can often provide you with same-day or next-day appointment times to help you manage pain and ensure your oral health!
+At Lisa Siddall, DDS, our Lake Leelanau dental office, we specialize in providing the best solutions to our dental patients and can often provide you with same-day or next-day appointment times to help you manage pain and ensure your oral health!

 Knocked Out Tooth

 A knocked out tooth is a common dental problem.
 At Lisa Siddall, DDS, we strive to immediately take care of our patients who are experiencing this painful dental emergency.